julianlk522/FITM/README.md

     -handler_test / util_test TestMain()s
 -CI/CD
     -cronjob to backup db every day or so
+    -some way to auto deploy backend updates on the VPS but control over CLI?
 -Security
     -Look into input sequences that might produce problematic results -e.g., cats with "/" in them is not escaped in URL, might be read as different route path -refactor fetch_with_handle_rate_limit() to redirect to /404 in the catch block -maybe have it return an object with props Response (Response or undefined) and RedirectTo ("/404". "/rate-limit", or "")
+-Ensure consistent language:
+    -get (request and retrieve things from an external source) -scan (copy rows from sql to structs)
+    -extract (some data and carve out a different data type from it) -assign (take some data and a pointer and copy the data to the referenced var) -obtain (get, extract, assign)
+    -resolve (take in a possibly incomplete form and translate to a correct form)

 ## To-Maybe-Dos